This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 When you’re storing files, space is everything.
 Especially since thumb drives aren’t expandable, you’ll want to pick one big enough to encompass your needs for quite a while.

-Alternatively, if you like to keep each project separate, buy many small flash drives so you don’t have an excess of space that you don’t end up utilizing.
+Alternatively, if you like to keep each project separate, buy many small flash drives so you don’t have an excess of space you don’t use.

-Check out this article to know what is other storage on mac by MacBookProSlow.
+Check out this article to know what other storage is on a Mac.

 Type

-These days, USBs are coming in more and more varieties.
-The classic USB-A actually has two variations- 2.0 and 3.0, and you’ll want to get a 3.0 model whenever possible since at this point 2.0 is fairly outdated though widely available.
+The classic USB-A has two variations – 2.0 and 3.0, and you’ll want to get a 3.0 model whenever possible since point 2.0 is fairly outdated, though widely available.

 Size